scienceandus/scienceandus.github.io/pages/community.md

 Jordyn Kosai (she/her) is an Asian-American undergrad studying environmental design at UC Davis.
 She is not typically a writer (although she's trying to improve) and much prefers sketching or painting.
 Her favorite pre-COVID/fire activities include spending time in nature and going to concerts.
 Now stuck at home, she can usually be found watching movies with family.

-Learn more about Jordyn [here](https://jordynkosai.wixsite.com/joko).

 </div>

 ![](/assets/jordyn.jpg)

 </div>

+Learn more about Jordyn at her [website](https://jordynkosai.wixsite.com/joko) and on our publication, [*Humans of Scicomm*](https://medium.com/science-and-us/humans-of-scicomm-jordyn-kosai-54b34d2110db).

 ---